 The crew of twelve men and women, dressed in space suits, are seated in the forward control cabin.
-At the rear of the cabin is a red door and to the right of that is a tight circular stairway that leads to the second floor of the ship, filled mostly with Brett’s special cargo, and from there to an observation dome on the top of the 300 foot long rectangular ship.
+At the rear of the cabin is a red door and to the right of that is a tight circular stairway that leads to the second floor of the ship, filled mostly with Brett’s special cargo, and from there to an observation dome on the top of the 300 foot long rectangular box-shaped ship.

 On the other side of the red door, there is a small kitchen and beyond that is a dormitory cabin of beds containing another twenty-five crew members, mostly technical workers who volunteered for the mission and who were selected based on an expertise they have in either Computer Science, Climatology, Botany or Genetics.
 Many of them are also members of Reverend Carrie’s congregation.

-Their job will be to unroll the mats all around the surface of the Earth in specially designed Earth suits that are designed to withstand the Hellish temperatures of the Earth at least at the most Northern and Southern latitudes.
+Their job will be to unroll the mats all around the surface of the Earth in specially designed Earth suits that are meant to withstand the Hellish temperatures of the Earth at least at the most Northern and Southern latitudes.
 They’ll start the fungi-farming there, near the poles first, and tend to the expansion of the mats, like unrolling sod onto your lawn, down into the lower latitudes as they are able.

 In the last few months, they’ve tried to think of everything that could go wrong or might not work as planned.
 They have employed my clone, Chloe to run scenarios of any and all adverse contingencies they had time to consider.
 They know that they will never get another chance to save life forms that the Earth has created over the last four and a half billion years.
 They also know that if their own colony is to survive for the long term, they must eventually introduce and support roughly the same number and variety of species to maintain a viable and stable ecology on Mars.

-And if their attempts to restart a sustainable and habitable climate on the Earth fails, they are prepared to break into the DNA Depository and ‘requisition’ at least some of the DNA and bring it back to Mars.
+And if their attempts to restart a sustainable and habitable climate on the Earth fails, they are prepared to break into the DNA Depository and ‘requisition’ at least some of the DNA and bring it back home.
 This is a last-stand position that no one is going to take happily because there are no guarantees that any of the life-forms that made it on the Earth would also make it on Mars.
 And, besides, they would only have enough resources to bring back a few thousand vials.
 They have spent little time evaluating which ones to take and which ones to leave.
 They simply have not had enough time to consider the contingency they desperately want to avoid.

 The Beatle has risen high above the Martian surface to almost one hundred and fifty miles, the point at which they can turn on full power and boogey on to their target.